 The smouldering remains of the tent colony along with the bodies of the women and children remained in the pit until a local pastor, Reverend John O. Ferris of Trinidad and a small Church group, in spite of the open hostility of the armed guards acting under the protection of the Red Cross flag, went to the ghostly camp, located and removed the charred bodies of those who had died and arranged the funerals.

-While not there, when the massacre took place, Jones was active throughout the area prior to the events at Ludlow and was passionately involved in publicising what had occurred in the aftermath as the authorities had attempted a cover-up.
+While not physically present when the massacre took place, Jones was active throughout the area prior to the events at Ludlow and was passionately involved in publicising the atrocity, as the authorities were attempting a cover-up.

 Mother Jones wrote in her autobiography.